KatyaStetsun/TakuzuKL/README.md

 - You can't have the same column or the same row twice.

 ***We hope you enjoy your time playing this pink lolita-themed Takuzu game as much as we enjoyed creating it!***

 ---

+## 😉 Tips

+We only wish you the best experience while playing our precious game, you might want to follow these few tips:
+- Lower your volume before lauching the app, there are various copyright-free musics playing depending on the difficulty level;
+- Go full screen for immersion;
+- Carefully read the rules, either above up here or within the in-game user interface.

+There are three distinct difficulty level:
+- "Easy" that hids 1/4 of the grid cells;
+- "Medium" that hids 1/2 of the grid cells;
+- "Hard" that hids 3/4 of the grid cells.

+---